davidateeyore/ArduPSU/README.md

 the code still requires some further tweaking to improve the voltage and current display updating..

 schematics/circuit diagrams (I have to redraw them to make them readable!) and pictures to follow..

+Update:
+The pictiva displays are now working after a second go at the interface pcb, but would take up too much room in the target PSU case, next project possibly.